rust-lang/rust/src/doc/rustc-dev-guide/src/query.md

 So, to add a query:

-- Add an entry to `define_maps!` using the format above.
+- Add an entry to `define_queries!` using the format above.
 - Possibly add a corresponding entry to the dep-node macro.
 - Link the provider by modifying the appropriate `provide` method;
   or add a new one if needed and ensure that `rustc_driver` is invoking it.

 #### Query structs and descriptions

-For each kind, the `define_maps` macro will generate a "query struct" named after the query.
+For each kind, the `define_queries` macro will generate a "query struct" named after the query.
 This struct is a kind of a place-holder describing the query.
 Each such struct implements the `self::config::QueryConfig` trait, which has associated types for the